JDBrendel159/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 Welcome to my simple Rock, Paper, & Scissors game!

-To play a game against the computer (currently the only supported game mode), use the command "javac .java" to compile the files, and then type "java RockPaperScissors".
+To play a game against the computer (currently the only supported game mode), open the file "run.bat".
+This will open up a terminal window, which will display further instructions.

 # Rules